jwhitham/pairs-problem/README.md

 ---------------

 test\_ysj2.json is a sample real-world data set for a class of 19 students after one session already took place.
-In this first session, one student ("G2") was absent due to illness.
+In the first session, one student ("G2") was absent due to illness.
 The other 18 formed a horseshoe double ring in which 9 were on the inside and 9 were on the outside.
 The students rotated after each round, but after 9 rounds, discovered that they had returned to their original pairings.
 They attempted to pair up by hand, but this left some students with nothing to do, because pairing is not a trivial problem.

 The data set represents the state of the problem at the beginning of the second session, where most students still need to meet 8 or 9 others, and G2 must meet 18 others.